pink background for pediatric counselors near me page

 Getting started

 When you reach out to It Begins Within our first step will be to identify a great child therapist near you that’s specialized in your child’s unique needs.
-Before ever working directly with your son or daughter, we will schedule a free consultation call to ensure we fully understand your needs and do have the best fit possible.
+Before ever working directly with your son or daughter, we will schedule a free evaluation call to ensure we fully understand your needs and do have the best fit possible.

-parent involvement in child therapy
+parent involvement in kids counseling

 It’s important to note that while we often will primarily be working with your child, the parent’s role in therapy is critical.
-Our child behavioral therapists will strongly encourage parental involvement in the process, and offer guidance on effective approaches to bring into the home.
+Our pediatric therapists will strongly encourage parental involvement in the process, and offer guidance on effective approaches to bring into the home.
 If you are interested in learning more about the importance of parental involvement in the process, read our guide to parent involvement in the therapeutic process here.

 UNDERSTANDING THE THERAPY PROCESS